IF YOU WANT A QUICK 101 GUIDE TO PRODUCING AWESOME CONTENT YOU’VE COME TO THE RIGHT PLACE – this is the livnews media kit!

 - Invest in a microphone for your phone.
 I recommend having a shotgun mic (to capture better sound on-the-go).

 - A wired lavalier microphone can mic someone speaking.
-You may also want an extension cable for it, but make sure you get the right one depending on the connection.
+You may also want an extension cable for it with an adapter, but make sure you get the right ones depending on the connection.

 - There are options for wireless lavalier mics too (this kit has an internal storage feature in case your phone doesn’t record the audio).
 You’ll need this adapter for a dual lav kit if you want to record two channels of audio.
 Or you can use this adapter for a single channel.
 Here’s a charging station for the kit, and this stick mic also pairs with it.